COVID-19 Update - Face Coverings

 Spaces are limited

 We have space for 26 students at a time.
 Applicants will be accepted into the program whenever a space opens up.
-Priority will be given to eligible applicants who meet one or both of the following criteria:
+Priority will be given to eligible applicants who can attend 100% of the required dates and meets one or both of the following criteria:

 - Low-income (as demonstrated by enrollment in Title I school, participation in Free and Reduced-price School meals program or qualification for other federal assistance programs), and/or